Scholz's Social Democrats Fend Off Right in German State Vote

 NO TIME FOR COMPLACENCY

 Woidke warned against complacency, noting the AfD was still gaining momentum.
-The ZDF poll suggested it had gained 5.7 percentage points since the last Brandenburg election in 2019.
+Provisional official results suggested it had gained 5.7 percentage points since the last Brandenburg election in 2019.

-AfD co-leader Tino Chrupalla noted the AfD had made strong gains among young voters - a trend that was reflected for far-right parties across Europe in the EU elections in June.
+AfD co-leader Tino Chrupalla noted the AfD had made strong gains among young voters – a trend that was reflected for right parties across Europe in the EU elections in June.

 The new leftist Alliance Sahra Wagenknecht was on track to come in third place, on 12% according to the poll, ahead of the conservatives on 11.6%, underscoring the ongoing upheavals in Germany's political landscape making predictions tricky.